MathieuGig/Predict_Resistance_FKS1_GigM/README.md

 # Predict_Resistance_FKS1
 Mathieu Giguère's Summer 2023 internship at the LandryLab and his work during the Fall 2023 semester.\
-Most coding files require to be in the same directory as Romain Durand's 'DMS-main' repository.
+Most files require to be in the same directory as Romain Durand's 'DMS-main' repository.
 The code in my repository is made to work with it.
 Be careful with absolute and relative file paths.

 Folders :
 - 'other_code' : All previous saves of my code.
 Mostly uncommented and unattended to.